 Before leaving to pursue her post secondary degree in Communications from Brock University, Vanessa was thrilled to be a part of the Dancin’ Tots faculty.
 While at school, Vanessa enjoyed the opportunity to continue dancing and performing as part of the Brock Dance Competitive Team.
 In her 2nd year at Brock, Vanessa took on the role of teacher and choreographer, teaching Jazz, Lyrical & Modern.
 During her years at Brock, Vanessa’s choreography was awarded Judges Choice for ‘Best Choreography’ and ‘Simply Heavenly’ for being clean and precise.
 Vanessa is thrilled to be back for another great season of dancing, friendship & fun.

-Jennifer Kay (Office Administration) has been part of Burlington Dance Company for over a decade and is excited for another year at BDC as Office Manager.
+Jennifer Kay (Administrative Assistant) has been part of Burlington Dance Company for over a decade and is excited for another year at BDC as Office Manager.
 She has owned and operated small businesses and worked as a Registered Massage Therapist for 14 years.
 Previously part of the BDC Faculty, Jenn holds a Full Membership in the CDTA Stage Division for Jazz and has completed her CDTA Intermediate Ballet examination.
-Dearest to her heart is her time spent at home raising her two young sons and enjoying all outdoor activities.
+Dearest to her heart is her time spent at home raising her two young sons and enjoying all outdoor activities

 Amy Perks (Jazz, Contemporary, Hip Hop) began her studies at the Burlington Dance Company, under the direction of Cheryle Bodrug, where she completed all of her CDTA Jazz exams and was a member of the competitive team.
 Amy is delighted to be returning to the studio as a member of the talented faculty.